Different Types Of Veneers

 One of the most important aspects to consider when deciding whether or not you are ready for permanent veneers is how they will look and feel.
 Removable snap-on veneers can allow patients to experience what it would be like before committing to dental treatment.

-They are a less invasive option to the traditional approach.
-As the name implies, they’re temporary; hence it is cheaper than their counterparts.
+They are a less invasive option than the traditional approach.
+As the name implies, they’re temporary; hence they are cheaper than their counterparts.
 The upper and lower moulds are made similar to how clear aligners are done.
-Moreso, they could be removed as needed.
+Moreover, they could be removed as needed.

 Advantages of Removable Veneers

 - more affordable than conventional veneers